They call themselves Men Going Their Own Way and they dislike feminism so much they are grabbing their balls and going home.

 "While both sites were telling me it's because it's [sic] merely because she's not interested in me, THIS page was telling me it's because women are deceptive and will lie to get out of anything just because that's their nature," he wrote.
 "You guys were honest and to the point, and 'lovingly' blunt (which I appreciate, by the way).
 The other site instead focused on telling me 'it's because you're ugly.'"

-"This site is more 'it's not you, it's women that are the problem.
+He went on to write, "This site is more 'it's not you, it's women that are the problem.
 You do whatever YOU want to do to better yourself.
-Disregard those wenches,'" he went on to write.
+Disregard those wenches.'"

 MRAs haven't taken kindly to MGTOW culling their members with this kind of talk, so there exists an animosity between the two.
 But there's also yet another men's group that views them as a second-class movement: pick-up artists.
 The "hyper-masculine" culture of pick-up artists just doesn't mesh with men who have decided to no longer pursue women.
 An article on Return of Kings, a PUA website, calls MGTOW "The creeping cult of male loserdom" and goes on to disparage the community.